26 research projects funded in BioPhoT second call

 Application IDName (LV)Name (EN)Applicant

-OSI_PIP_BioPhoT-2025/2-0041Bone and Muscle Ultrasound Measurement Suite (BoMUS)Ultrasonic measurement complex for bone and muscle characterisation (BoMUS)Institute of Electronics and Computer Science
+OSI_PIP_BioPhoT-2025/2-0041Ultrasonic measurement complex for bone and muscle characterization (BOMUS)Ultrasonic measurement complex for bone and muscle characterisation (BoMUS)Institute of Electronics and Computer Science

-OSI_PIP_BioPhoT-2025/2-0076SynGABA: Glutamine-mediated synbiotic for microbiome-mediated GABA productionSynGABA: Glutamine-driven Synbiotic for microbiome-mediated GABA productionLatvian Centre for Biomedical Research and Studies
+OSI_PIP_BioPhoT-2025/2-0076SynGABA: Glutamine-driven synbiotic for microbiome-mediated GABA productionSynGABA: Glutamine-driven Synbiotic for microbiome-mediated GABA productionLatvian Centre for Biomedical Research and Studies

-OSI_PIP_BioPhoT-2025/2-0083Polarising, rugged, aberration-free optics extend reality for head-worn display (ARPEX)Aberration-free Ruggedized Polarizing optics for Extended Reality headset (ARPEX)Institute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0083Aberration-free Ruggedized Polarizing optics for Extended Reality headset (ARPEX)Aberration-free Ruggedized Polarizing optics for Extended Reality headset (ARPEX)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0077Automatic exercise recognition and movement speed analytics for objective neuromuscular workload monitoring and personalised training approach optimisationAutomatic exercise recognition and velocity analytics for objective neuromuscular load monitoring and data-driven training optimizationUniversity of Latvia
+OSI_PIP_BioPhoT-2025/2-0077Automatic exercise recognition and velocity analytics for objective neuromuscular load monitoring and data-driven training optimizationAutomatic exercise recognition and velocity analytics for objective neuromuscular load monitoring and data-driven training optimizationUniversity of Latvia

-OSI_PIP_BioPhoT-2025/2-0015SPERMFREE: an integrated analytical workflow for the analysis of extracellular DNA (cfDNA) to assess testicular function in severe male infertilitySPERMFREE: integrated analytical workflow for cell-free DNA (cfDNA)-based assessment of testicular function in severe male infertilityRiga Stradiņš University
+OSI_PIP_BioPhoT-2025/2-0015SPERMFREE: Integrated analytical workflow for cell-free DNA (cfDNA) analysis for assessing testicular function in cases of severe male infertilitySPERMFREE: integrated analytical workflow for cell-free DNA (cfDNA)-based assessment of testicular function in severe male infertilityRiga Stradiņš University

-OSI_PIP_BioPhoT-2025/2-0072Laser-structured titanium surfaces for antimicrobial applicationsLaser-Structured Titanium Surfaces for Antibacterial PurposesRiga Technical University
+OSI_PIP_BioPhoT-2025/2-0072Laser-structured titanium surfaces for antibacterial applicationsLaser-Structured Titanium Surfaces for Antibacterial PurposesRiga Technical University

 OSI_PIP_BioPhoT-2025/2-0091Polymer-based ammonia sensorPolymer Based Ammonia Sensor (POLYMONIA)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0106In-situ ellipsometry studies for the development of a wet cleaning method for imaging GaAs substrates (EpiClean)In-situ ellipsometry-guided wet cleaning to achieve imaging-grade GaAs on small epi-ready wafers (EpiClean)Institute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0106In-situ ellipsometry-guided wet cleaning to achieve imaging-grade GaAs on small epi-ready wafers (EpiClean)In-situ ellipsometry-guided wet cleaning to achieve imaging-grade GaAs on small epi-ready wafers (EpiClean)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0104Multifunctional drone with dual helicoidal driveMultifunctional drone with double-helicoidal driveRiga Technical University
+OSI_PIP_BioPhoT-2025/2-0104Multifunctional drone with dual-helical propulsionMultifunctional drone with double-helicoidal driveRiga Technical University

-OSI_PIP_BioPhoT-2025/2-0119Point-of-care clotting assessment device (CLOTcheck)Point-of-Care device for clotting assessment (CLOTcheck)Institute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0119Device for coagulation assessment at the point of care (CLOTcheck)Point-of-Care device for clotting assessment (CLOTcheck)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0014Automated deep machine learning platform for early osteoporosis risk assessment using cone-beam computed tomography images of the maxillofacial region.
-(OsteoXplore)Automated Deep Learning Platform for Early Osteoporosis Risk Assessment from Dental CBCT Scans (OsteoXplore)Riga Stradiņš University
+OSI_PIP_BioPhoT-2025/2-0014Automated Deep Learning Platform for Early Osteoporosis Risk Assessment from Dental CBCT Scans (OSTEOXPLORE)Automated Deep Learning Platform for Early Osteoporosis Risk Assessment from Dental CBCT Scans (OsteoXplore)Riga Stradiņš University

-OSI_PIP_BioPhoT-2025/2-0071Injectable hydrogel for antimicrobial and regenerative therapy of fractured bone infections (BoneART)Injectable Hydrogel for Antimicrobial and Regenerative Therapy of Fracture-Related Bone Infections (BoneART)Riga Technical University
+OSI_PIP_BioPhoT-2025/2-0071Injectable Hydrogel for Antimicrobial and Regenerative Therapy of Fracture-Related Bone Infections (BONEART)Injectable Hydrogel for Antimicrobial and Regenerative Therapy of Fracture-Related Bone Infections (BoneART)Riga Technical University

-OSI_PIP_BioPhoT-2025/2-0100Polymer-based composite radiation shielding materials with additives for improved radiation protection and dosimetry performance in medical, aerospace and defence applicationsPolymer-Based Composite Shielding Materials with Additives for Enhanced Radiation Protection and Dosimetric Performance in Medical, Space and Defence ApplicationsUniversity of Latvia
+OSI_PIP_BioPhoT-2025/2-0100Polymer-based composite radiation shielding materials with additives for improved radiation protection and dosimetry performance in medical, aerospace, and defense applicationsPolymer-Based Composite Shielding Materials with Additives for Enhanced Radiation Protection and Dosimetric Performance in Medical, Space and Defence ApplicationsUniversity of Latvia

-OSI_PIP_BioPhoT-2025/2-0069Development of a molecular catalyst for the electrocatalytic conversion of carbon dioxide (CO₂) to formic acidMolecular Catalyst Design to Electrolyzer Assembly for Electrocatalytic Conversion of CO2 to Formic AcidInstitute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0069Development of a molecular catalyst for electrolyzer assembly for the electrocatalytic conversion of carbon dioxide (CO₂) to formic acidMolecular Catalyst Design to Electrolyzer Assembly for Electrocatalytic Conversion of CO2 to Formic AcidInstitute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0095PREDICT-PDAC: Real-time platform for drug efficacy and integrated cytotoxicity testing in pancreatic adenocarcinomaPREDICT-PDAC: Platform for Real-time Drug efficacy and Integrated Cytotoxicity Testing in Pancreatic Ductal AdenocarcinomaUniversity of Latvia
+OSI_PIP_BioPhoT-2025/2-0095PREDICT-PDAC: Real-time Drug Efficacy and Integrated Cytotoxicity Testing Platform for Pancreatic Ductal AdenocarcinomaPREDICT-PDAC: Platform for Real-time Drug efficacy and Integrated Cytotoxicity Testing in Pancreatic Ductal AdenocarcinomaUniversity of Latvia

 Since its launch, 223 research and innovation project applications have been received during the two funding calls, demonstrating the high level of interest in the initiative among scientists.
 The first call for proposals supported 40 projects.
 Around a quarter of these projects are biomedical and healthcare-related, such as innovative approaches to sepsis, cancer and infection diagnostics.
 The same number of projects represent medical technologies, including the development of new devices, sensors and diagnostic solutions.
 There is also a strong focus on photonics and optical technologies, solutions for fibre optic sensors, fluorescent coatings and infrared spectroscopy.
 Eight other projects are on smart materials, including innovative biomaterials and sustainable composites, and four on environmental and energy topics.